ThisUsedToBeAnEmail/Data-Feed/README.md

 CONTRIBUTOR WILL BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, OR CONSEQUENTIAL DAMAGES ARISING IN ANY WAY OUT OF THE USE OF THE PACKAGE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-# POD ERRORS

-Hey! **The above document had some coding errors, which are explained below:**

-- Around line 135:

-    You forgot a '=back' before '=head1'

-- Around line 143:

-    '=item' outside of any '=over'

-- Around line 155:

-    You forgot a '=back' before '=head2'

-- Around line 173:

-    You forgot a '=back' before '=head1'